-The ability to fill syringes and enema bags, manipulate locks on equipment, and follow isolation procedures.

-Problem sensitivity- the ability to tell when something is wrong or is likely to go wrong.

-Control precision- the ability to quickly and repeatedly adjust the controls of a machine or a vehicle to exact positions.

-Clinical decision making- gather, analyze and draw conclusions from data.
+- The ability to fill syringes and enema bags, manipulate locks on equipment, and follow isolation procedures. - Problem sensitivity- the ability to tell when something is wrong or is likely to go wrong. - · Control precision- the ability to quickly and repeatedly adjust the controls of a machine or a vehicle to exact positions. - · Clinical decision making- the ability to gather, analyze, and draw conclusions from data.